-4. Now your Kafka server is up and running.
+4. Now, your Kafka server is up and running.
 You can create your own topics to store different messages.
-Once this is done you can produce and consume data from Java or Scala code or directly run from command prompt.
+Once this is done, you can produce and consume Java or Scala code data or directly run from a command prompt.

 Install Kafka on Linux

 Follow the steps below to install Kafka on Linux: